arno-di-loreto/apihandyman.io/_posts/2021-08-11-surviving-my-first-recorded-live-coding-session-part-2.md

 What I did is quite ugly, it's a very first solution that would deserve to be improved (it will be improved!).
 But it works.
+The solution is based on static files, an ugly shell script, VS Code custom tasks and custom key bindings.

 ### First, write some ugly shell

-In a `steps` folder, I created sub-folders named `step-1` to `step-19` (because there were 19 steps in my TOC ... at that time) and then put an index.html file in each one.
+In a `steps` folder, I created sub-folders named `step-1` to `step-19` (because there were 19 steps in my TOC ... at that time) and then put an `index.html` file in each one.
 Obviously, each file contained the title to be shown at each step (title coming from my TOC).

 Then I wrote the ugliest possible bash script named `next.sh` (in `steps`).
 In its most basic version, this script did the following:

-- Checking if a `current.txt` file exist, if not creating it and putting `0` in it
+- Checking if a `current.txt` file exists, if not creating it and putting `0` in it
 - Reading the `current.txt` file, adding `1` to its value and updating it
 - Copying the content of {% raw %}`step-{new value}`{% endraw %} to workspace root